paulffm/Discrete-Time-Diffusion-Models-for-Continuous-Data/README.md

 ## Usage

-This implementation provides example notebooks for training/retraining the models from the papers to generate MNIST data.
+This implementation provides example notebooks for training and retraining the models from the papers to generate MNIST data.
+The following notebooks are available:

+- **`experiment_continuous.ipynb`**: Notebook for training and sampling the model.
+- **`experiment_use_saved_models.ipynb`**: Notebook for retraining and sampling an existing model.

+Run these notebooks to train, retrain, and generate MNIST data.

 ## Results
 DDPM results on MNIST: FID: 2.32; Inception Score: 8.6